Alexa is great, she can control all manner of smart home products, answer any questions you may have and play you music she thinks you'll love.

 But that last one can pose a problem if you have the Amazon Echo, because it isn't the greatest sounding speaker ever.
 It's great for voice feedback, but if music is a priority, you're better off looking elsewhere.

 Yes, Amazon has recently announced the Echo Plus which aims to combat the not-so-powerful speaker in the regular Echo, but fortunately, several speaker manufacturers have embraced Alexa and installed her in their own devices.
+The majority of them fall under the speaker category, but Polk Audio can lay claim to producing the Command Bar; the very first soundbar with Alexa built-in, ideal for both music and movies.

 We've gathered together the very best Echo alternatives - check out our list below.